houton199/Extremes.jl/paper.md

 # Statement of need

-`Extremes.jl` is a Jython package for Extremes modelling.
+`Extremes.jl` is a Julia package for Extremes modelling.
 Juia is a high-performance language that leverage LLVM for Just-in-Time compilation.
 The API for `Extremes.jl` was designed to provide a clear approach, leveragin the multiple-dispatch capabilities of Julia.